 In the case of unexpected changes in the development process, software engineers will have to start over from the beginning, making this a methodology to consider, but one which organisations should approach with a full knowledge of its implications.

 Ensure you and your developers have time to socialize

 Talk with your developers about their social life, hobbies, and interests.
 Make sure you know them as people, and not just hands for hire.
 You can also visit your remote engineering team, or invite them to come to your own office.

 Find overlap hours that are comfortable for both parties

 Try not to organize meet-ups too early in the morning or late at night.
 If it's not possible to avoid this, ensure your developers have the opportunity to join a call from home.

 Don't micromanage your remote team

-Micromanagement can only cause a fuss, and won't give you the control you are looking for.
-Give your engineers time to work out great solutions on their own, and ensure that if you intervene, that the intervention is valuable to both sides.
+Micromanagement can only provoke a fuss and won't give you the control you are looking for.
+Give your engineers time to work out great solutions on their own, and ensure that if you intervene, that is valuable to both sides.

-Even though many business owners are afraid of the possibility of losing control over their remote teams because of a large time zone difference, this doesn’t have to be the case, with smart management and the right people in teams.
-In fact, if you can realize the benefits of having a remote technical team, you'll see plenty of positive effects down the line: higher productivity, better retention and recruitment indexes, greater employee satisfaction rates, optimized costs, and many more plus points.
+Even though many business owners are afraid to lose control over their remote teams because of a large time zone difference, this doesn’t have to be the case, with smart management and the right people in teams.
+In fact, if you realize the benefits of having a remote technical team, you'll only see positive effects: higher productivity, better retention and recruitment indexes, greater employee satisfaction rates, optimized costs, and many more benefits.

-Contact our experts to find out more about setting up your own remote development team in Eastern Europe.
+Contact our experts to find out more about setting up your own remote engineering team in Eastern Europe.